Free consultation 402-431-9000

 Others Entitled to a Portion of a Wrongful Death Settlement

 According to Section 30-2303 of the law, with no surviving spouse to receive the first portion of a wrongful death settlement, the full amount will go directly to any surviving children of the decedent instead.
 All surviving children will split the settlement equally if they have the same degree of kinship to the deceased person.
 Otherwise, a larger portion of the settlement will go to the child with the closer relationship to the decedent.
 If no surviving spouse or children exist, the decedent’s parent or parents will share the wrongful death settlement equally.
+Navigating wrongful death claims can be challenging, and it is essential to have experienced legal representation to ensure a fair distribution of the settlement.

 In a case where there is no surviving spouse, child or parent, the deceased person’s siblings will receive the wrongful death settlement.
 If none of these survivors exist, the surviving grandparents of the decedent will split the wrongful death settlement equally or according to kinship to the decedent.